 Most children have a tumor in the nose or throat at the time of diagnosis.
 The tumor may spread into the bone around the eyes, sinuses, and the front part of the brain.
 The disease rarely spreads to other parts of the body.
 Esthesioneuroblastoma is more common in boys and usually appears during the teen years.

-Symptoms and Staging Tests
+Signs and Symptoms and Staging Tests

 Esthesioneuroblastoma has usually spread by the time it is diagnosed.
 Tests to stage esthesioneuroblastoma may include the following: